madebymany/passwordless_auth/README.md

 # PasswordlessAuth

-This library gives you the ability to verify a user's phone number by sending them a verification code, and verifying that the code they provide matches the code that was sent to their phone number.
+This library enables you to implement a simple passwordless login or 2-factor / multi-factor authentication.
+It can also be used as part of a user registration process.

+It works by sending a text message with a numeric code to the phone number provided by the user.
+You can then request the user to verify the code they received before it expires.

 See [Usage](#usage) for example usage.

-It can be used as an authentication method on it's own, or as part of 2-factor or multi-factor authentication.

-It sends text messages by using the [Twilio](https://www.twilio.com/) API via [ex_twilio](https://github.com/danielberkompas/ex_twilio).
+Text messages are sent with the [Twilio](https://www.twilio.com/) API via [ex_twilio](https://github.com/danielberkompas/ex_twilio).

 ## Installation